StrangeRanger/bash-style-guide/content/bashism.md

 /// admonition | Guidelines
     type: tip

 - **Prefer Parameter Expansion for String Manipulation**: Utilize parameter expansion to handle string manipulations whenever possible.
-This approach is not only more efficient but also reduces script complexity and dependencies.
+This approach is more efficient and reduces script complexity and dependencies.
 - **Avoid External String Manipulation Tools When Unnecessary**: External tools like `sed` and `awk` are powerful but often overkill for simple string manipulations that can be efficiently handled by parameter expansion.

 ///